curityio/curity-operational-training/5-user-authentication/README.md

 ```

 Copy a `license.json` file to this folder and run `./go.sh` to perform the deployment.\
-Once the system is up and running, sign in to the DevOps Dashboard and the Admin UI with the IDP.\
+Once the system is up and running, sign in to the DevOps Dashboard and the Admin UI with the IDP.
-To understand and troubleshoot the deployment, see content for the [Users and Administration](https://curity.io/training/users-and-authentication) training course.

 ## IDP Configuration